SAP-samples/cap-cds-hands-on/exercises/05/README.md

                             USD,$,2,Dollar,United States Dollar
 ```

-> Note also how the names of the CSV files themselves are constructed - from
+> Note also how the names of the CSV files themselves are constructed, from
 > the "scope"-prefixed entity names, whether that scope was defined using the
 > `namespace` directive (in the case of `workshop-Products`) or the `context`
 > directive (in the case of `sap.common-Currencies`).